Bone, Joint and Muscle Conditions

 Arthrogryposis does not occur on its own.
 It is a feature of many other conditions, most often amyoplasia.
 Children with arthrogryposis may have other health problems, such as problems with their nervous system, muscles, heart, kidneys or other organs, or differences in how their limbs, skull or face formed.

 This condition is also called arthrogryposis multiplex congenita.
 “Arthrogryposis” means the joints are curved or crooked.
-“Multiplex” means it affects more than one joint.
+“Multiplex” means it affects more than 1 joint.
 “Congenita” means the condition is present at birth.

 Arthrogryposis in Children